Shreykc1/sreyflix/README.md

-# CinePlay Hub
+# SreyFlix Hub

 ## About

-CinePlay Hub is your ultimate streaming companion that aggregates content from various streaming services.
+SreyFlix Hub is your ultimate streaming companion that aggregates content from various streaming services.
 It provides a seamless interface to browse and watch your favorite movies and TV shows, powered by the TMDB API.

 ## Features